 As a Law student, you will learn how to think critically, analyse complex facts and issues, and persuade by logical argument.
 You will gain a comprehensive grounding in working with statutes, cases, and other legal materials.
 You will understand about the law in its wider social, political, and historical contexts.

-- UC is rated in the top 150 universities in the world for Law (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 150 universities in the world for Law (QS World University Rankings by Subject, 2018).

 - The School's lecturers are respected internationally, write important textbooks and act as public commentators on the law.
 Many Law teachers maintain close contact with the legal profession and local professionals contribute to the School of Law's curriculum.
 International visitors to the School provide specialist courses on a regular basis and students are able to attend guest lectures by Supreme Court Judges.

 The Law School environment